MadeByMike/madebymike/site/content/writing/using-css-variables.md

 It makes sense for all the logic related to variables to be at the top of the document.
 It's easier to maintain because you can change it in one place and it's easier to read because you can see what is changing without reading the entire stylesheet.

 We couldn't do this with media queries because it fragmented the rules for styling an element across different parts the stylesheet.
 This was not practical or maintainable, so it made sense group media queries with declarations relating to the sames selectors they changed.

-Variables now provide a link between the logic and the implementation of design. **This means in most cases media queries should not be required except for changing CSS variables** and they belong at the top of the document with variable declatations.
+Variables now provide a link between the logic and the implementation of design. **This means in most cases media queries should not be required except for changing CSS variables** and they belong at the top of the document with variable declarations.
 Above the 'logic fold'.

 ### Simplify selectors